TimKrause2/VocoderSynthBWidgets/README.md

 - **Raw Audio In** This input is filtered by the Vocoder.
 - **MIDI In** This input is a MIDI input that controls the synthesizer.

+## Use in Ardour

+1. Create or select a mono track.
+2. Insert a VocoderSynth plugin.
+3. Open the pin connections dialog.
+4. Enable sidechains.
+5. Add a MIDI sidechain.
+6. Connect the inputs to the sidechains.
+7. Select the sidechain sources.

 ## Building Prerequisites

 In order to build VocoderSynth you need these prerequisites.